Equity and Education

 Learning opportunities include creating visual and spoken analyses of a range of texts, participating in workshops, and presenting a culminating research project about an area of interest related to the program content.

-education, social work, and any work with children and youth.
+This offering will prepare you for careers and advanced study in: education, social work, and any work with children and youth.